flype44/AmigaOS/cdt-prefs/README.md

 ### Install `Dina.lha` :

-Please note, like any source code, it is best-viewed with a `fixed-length` font, such as the `Dina.font`, or any other fixed-font.
+Best-viewed with a `fixed-length` font, such as the `Dina.font`, or any other well-suited fixed-font.

 * https://aminet.net/package/text/bfont/Dina
 * https://aminet.net/text/bfont/Dina.lha

 ### Update your `C-DataType` preference file :

-Once all installed, you can change your `C-DataType` preference file like this :
+Once all installed, change your `C-DataType` preference file like this :

 ```bash
 C:Copy FROM=ENVARC:Datatypes/cdt-prefs/cdt_atom_onedark.prefs TO=ENV:Datatypes/c.prefs